joaocorticadas/Lifeguard-Exam-Practice-App/README.md

 ## About the Project

-	Lifeguard Exam Practice App is a mobile app developed with the mission of preparing future lifeguardsin Portugal for their final exam.
+	Lifeguard Exam Practice App is a mobile app developed with the mission of preparing future lifeguards in Portugal for their final exam.
 The app allows students to choose a topic to practice or to simulate an exam.
 In the exam mode, after submiting their answers, students can see the total number of correct and incorrect answers to check if they have passed or failed the exam.